 A Recipe Remembered

 Kay would always have something homemade for breakfast.
 This recipe is easy to make, so you won't be spending a lot of time in the kitchen.
-They are a delicious snack and also present well as a gift.
-Don't be afraid to substitute different ingredients for the chocolate, try blueberries or chopped up ham and cheese!
+They are a delicious snack and also present well as a hostess gift.
+Don't be afraid to substitute different ingredients for the chocolate, try raisins or chopped up ham and cheese!

 -2 cups of all-purpose flour